 Welsh Government, through NHS Wales, is continuing to fund commissioned programmes for nursing, midwifery, radiography and physiotherapy for courses commencing in September 2020 and Spring 2021.
 Please look at this website for further information.

-Note: As this is a funded programme by the Workforce, Education and Development Service (WEDS) international students will not be able to apply for this programme of study.
+Note: As this is a funded programme by the Higher Education Institute of Wales (HEIW) international students will not be able to apply for this programme of study.

 Rhoddir cynnwys y cwrs ar gyfer arweiniad yn unig a gall newid.